Building a WebsiteWe usually buy a VPS, but using a VPS alone is wasteful, so we can create several virtual hosts for others to share.

 VestaCP Integration with WHMCS for Automatic Setup

-The meaning of the above three commands is: switch to the 'server' folder under the WHMCS installation directory, create a 'vesta' folder, then download the whmcs-module.php file and rename it to vesta.php.
-Then go to the
+The above 3 commands mean: switch to the server folder under the WHMCS installation directory, create a vesta folder, then download the whmcs-module.php file and rename it to vesta.php.

 The server name can be arbitrary; for the hostname and IP address, fill in the IP of the server where you installed the Vesta Panel.